Wolfsburg 2-0 Barcelona (agg: 3-5): Spanish champions survive late German surge to reach the final

 When and where is the 2022 UEFA Women's Champions League final?

-Barcelona face Paris or Lyon in the final at Juventus Stadium, Turin on 21 May at 19:00 CET.
+Barcelona face Lyon at Juventus Stadium, Turin on 21 May at 19:00 CET.